tensult/ngx-s3-upload/README.md

 # Amazon Cognito Setup
 * Create cognito user pool.
 * Create cognito identity pool and associate with user pool.
 * Associate role with PutObject permission for your upload buckets.
+You can refere to the my [policy](https://gist.github.com/koladilip/3b70c313a7071d12a83b818efa1abc75/).
 * Update src/app/auth/config.ts accordingly.
 * For more info read [this](https://medium.com/tensult/s3-direct-upload-with-cognito-authentication-56a5c0ff4916).